4G connectivity in Australia: Performance

 In its latest State of Mobile Networks for Australia report, mobile analytics company OpenSignal put Telstra in the lead when it comes to delivering the fastest 4G download, upload and overall speeds.
 Optus has Australia's most available 4G network, thanks to its LTE rollout.
 OpenSignal reports its users were able to find an Optus LTE signal 90.5% of the time.
 Vodafone had the best 4G and overall download speeds in Melbourne and had the lowest 4G latency.

 Resellers

 The following mobile virtual network operators offer 4G services in Australia:

+Boost is the only Telstra MVNO with full access to the Telstra network; all others only have access to the Telstra Wholesale network, which is similar to Optus' network.

-4G Roaming
+4G roaming

 Telstra

-In January 2013, Telstra launched LTE-Roaming in Hong Kong.
+In January 2013, Telstra launched LTE roaming in Hong Kong.
 Telstra partners with csl.